layilin/SP23-33852/_annotations/book1_draft2.md

 16.149 glebes.
 Earth, lands.

 [people] 16.135n K. William and Q. Anne’s time.
 William III (1650–1702), king of England, Scotland, and Ireland and prince of Orange.
-Queen Anne (1665-1714) was the Queen of England, Scotland and Ireland between 1702 and 1707.
-They ascended to the throne after the abdicaton of James II at the end of the Glorious Revolution (1688-1689).
+Queen Anne (1665-1714) was the queen of England, Scotland and Ireland between 1702 and 1707.
+They ascended to the throne after the abdication of James II at the end of the Glorious Revolution (1688-1689).

 [people] 16.135n Sir Thomas Warner.
 Sir Thomas Warner (c.
 1580–1649), English settler and colonial governor.
 Was in Guiana from 1620 to 1622 before returning to England.
-He settled St. Kitts in 1624, where he established tobacco plantations and formed an alliance with the French against the Caribs in 1626.
+In 1624, he settled in St. Kitts, where he established tobacco plantations and formed an alliance with the French against the Caribs.
 He was named Governor of St. Kitts for life by the Earl of Carlisle in 1629.

 17.175 bill.
 Also bill-hook.
 Cutlass used for cutting cane.